makikovaughan/C_Sharp_Study/README.md

 the question if the format is incorrect.
 After the quiz is complete, it will check the user’s responses against the correct answers and present a score.
+10. The Object of Your Affection(/app/TheObjectOfYourAffection/TheObjectOfYourAffection/Program.cs
+& Profile.cs): This program builds a pretty well-organized system of dating profiles.